ece362-purdue/proton-labs/lab2-interrupts/README.md

 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.

-### Step 4: Configure FIFO interrupts between processor cores
+### Step 4: Configure mailbox FIFO interrupts between processor cores

 > [!WARNING]
-> Multi-core programming may not be covered in lecture.
+> Multi-core programming may not be covered in-depth in lecture, but the process below to get you started should account for that.
 If there are any doubts as to how this works, ask your lab instructor to clarify them.

 Now for the fun part!
 We're going to offload the column pin driving to poll the keypad to the second core on your RP2350, and have it notify the first core when a key is pressed, letting it use that information without having it also check the keypad!
 This is a simplistic example of how you can dedicate one core to handling computation while receiving messages from the other core, which handles all external stimuli/responses.